rtdip/core/docs/sdk/queries/databricks/databricks-sql.md

 === "Azure Active Directory"

     Refer to the [Azure Active Directory](../../authentication/azure.md) documentation for further options to perform Azure AD authentication, such as Service Principal authentication using certificates or secrets.
-Below is an example of performing default authentication that retrieives a token for Azure Databricks.
+Below is an example of performing default authentication that retrieves a token for Azure Databricks.

     Also refer to the [Code Reference](../../code-reference/authentication/azure.md) for further technical information.